What Is Authoritative Parenting and How Does It Affect Children?

 Children raised by authoritative parents tend to exhibit more positive behavioral outcomes compared to those raised under other parenting styles.

-This balanced approach helps children develop strong decision-making skills and a sense of autonomy, enabling them to make better choices and adapt well to various situations.
+Such a balanced approach helps children develop strong decision-making skills and a sense of autonomy, enabling them to make better choices and adapt well to various situations.

 2. Emotional regulation